akshit-max/akshit-max/README.md

 ### ✍️ Dev Philosophy

-> *“I focus on understanding why systems work, not just how to build them.”*
+> *“I focus on understanding why systems work, not just how to build them”*

 ---